 - Prescription or over-the-counter pain medication

 What are my surgical treatment options?

 If weeks or months of conservative treatments do not help your symptoms to abate, your physician may suggest that you consider spine surgery to alleviate the neural compression caused by foraminal stenosis.
 Keep in mind that there are outpatient alternatives to more invasive open spine surgeries.
 Laser Spine Institute offers minimally invasive decompression procedures that utilize state-of-the-art technology.
-Contact us today for more information and for a complimentary review of your MRI or CT scan.
+Contact us today for more information and for your MRI or CT scan review.